MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/checkbox.md

 ---
-Description: Used to select or deselect action items.
+description: Used to select or deselect action items.
 Can be used for a single list item or for multiple list items.
 title: Check boxes
 ms.assetid: 6231A806-287D-43EE-BD8D-39D2FF761914
 label: Check boxes